willcodeuk/gym-performance-dashboard/README.md

 # Gym Performance Dashboard

-A comprehensive end-to-end data analysis project that captures 14 months of data covering strength, recovery, body composition, and nutrition.
-Developed using Power BI Service utilizing a structured relational data model (star schema).
+A self-initiated data analytics project simulating and analysing 14 months of gym training data across strength, recovery, body composition, and nutrition.
+Built end-to-end: from synthetic dataset generation in Python through to a five-page interactive Power BI dashboard using a star schema relational data model.

 ![Overview](screenshots/overview.png)